English

 Prerequisites: Placement based on HSPT.
 Transfer students must pass a placement test.

-This course covers advanced literature including mythology, drama, poetry, short stories, and the novel.
-Writing skills are stressed with an emphasis on process and on-demand literary analysis, and includes advanced instruction in research methodology and synthesis.
+Stemming from the sacramental worldview, this course covers advanced literature including mythology, drama, poetry, short stories, and novels.
+Writing skills are stressed with an emphasis on process and on-demand literary analysis, and it includes advanced instruction in research methodology and synthesis.
 Vocabulary includes the study of classical Greek and Latin roots, in preparation for standardized tests.
 Sophistication in grammar, reading comprehension, analytical thinking, and writing are vital.
-Participation in this class does not guarantee acceptance into English II Honors.
+Participation in this class does not guarantee acceptance into English 2 Honors.

-- Homework Expectation: 2-3 hours per week, can include weekends & breaks
+- Homework Expectation: 45 minutes per day, can include weekends and breaks

 - Summer Assignment Required: Due on 1st day of class